gboehl/dynare/windows/README.txt

 installation to MATLAB® path.
 You have two options for doing that:

-— Use the addpath command, by typing the following (assuming that you have installed Dynare at the standard location, and replacing ‘4.x.y’ by the correct version number):
+— Use the addpath command, by typing the following (assuming that you have installed Dynare at the standard location, and replacing ‘x.y’ by the correct version number):

-    addpath c:\dynare\4.x.y\matlab
+    addpath c:\dynare\x.y\matlab

   MATLAB® will not remember this setting next time you run it, and you will have to do it again.